18 anti-theft tips to keep burglars out of your home!

 by Joanne Guidoccio

-In 2012, more than 2.1 million burglaries were reported in the United States, roughly one every 15 seconds.
+According to the FBI "in 2015, there were an estimated 1,579,527 burglaries."
 These alarming FBI statistics reveal a definite need for improved home security measures.
 In the minds of many Americans, this often translates into a 24-7 monitored home security system with a hefty price tag that is out of reach for homeowners on tight budgets.

 Fortunately, there are several low-cost and no-cost measures that can deter thieves.